hkniberg/doit/README.md

+# What happens if you give GPT a 'createFunction' function?

-A proof-of-concept implementation of dynamic GPT function calling.
+This is a proof-of-concept implementation of dynamic GPT function calling.
-This allows GPT to generate the code it needs on-the-fly.
+It allows GPT to generate the code it needs on-the-fly.

-It is essentially a terminal-based ChatGPT clone that can autogenerate code on the fly, so you can ask it to access the internet or create files or check the weather or whatever, and it will figure it out.
+This runs as a terminal-based ChatGPT clone that can autogenerate code on the fly.
+So you can ask it to access the internet or create files or check the weather or whatever, and it will figure it out on its own.

 For example if you ask it to download a web page, it will dynamically generate the code to access the web and save files.